Ayu0317mi/sentence-converter/README.md

 # Sentence Converter App

-This application allows users to transform sentences into various styles, such as natural, polite, casual, and formal.
+This application allows users to transform sentences into various styles, such as natural, formal, casual, and In shorts.
 It supports both English and Japanese sentence conversion and provides an intuitive interface for quick and efficient use.

 ## Features